Engineering

 - Circular Economy (pdf) 5 ECTS

-Please note that the processing time for project work courses are longer and we therefor need your application well in advance of nomination deadlines (15 of April for the Autumn semester and 15 of October for the Spring semester).
+Please note that the processing time for project work courses are longer and we therefor need your application well in advance of nomination deadlines (15 April for the Autumn semester and 15 October for the Spring semester).